 Autistic people will benefit from being aware of their limitations.
 If they are indeed unable to work well with non-autistics, pursuing qualifications for work requiring social skills may well be a waste of their time and effort.
 Choosing a more suitable career path or working in an unconventional niche can provide them with a better payoff.

 If they can work well with non-autistics, then their priority is to dispel the misconception that they have poor social skills.
-Almost all paper qualifications are useless for this purpose.
+Almost all paper qualifications are useless for this purpose (though we might still consider Applied Drama, Applied Teaching and Applied Counselling).
 Instead, they must use highly visible social achievements such as organising large public events, starting businesses and facilitating interactive in-person workshops.

 Even so, these may still be insufficient to change biased perceptions, hence the importance of developing unconventional career paths and strategies that go beyond relying on formal qualifications.
 Or take the easy way out by not disclosing autism.

 While certifications may be correlated with ability, it is not always so especially if they were not designed to accommodate diverse types of people.
 For instance, counselling certifications impose non-autistic standards of social behaviour and competencies on all trainees, even if it is an autistic trainee working with autistic clients.